haris-mujeeb/ROS2-Diff-Drive-Odometry-and-Control/bumperbot_controller/README.md

     ros2 topic info /controller_name/topic_name
     ```
     (Replace `/controller_name/topic_name` with actual topic for state or commands)

+## Parameters

+The `simple_controller` nodes (both Python and C++) accept the following parameters:

+*   `wheel_radius`: The radius of the robot's wheels in meters.
+*   `wheel_separation`: The distance between the centers of the two wheels in meters.

+These parameters can be set in the launch file or overridden via the command line.

 ## Note on Forward Differential Kinematics for a Differential Drive Robot